milibopp/obsub/README.rst

 Small python module that implements the observer pattern via a decorator.

+**Deprecation notice**

-*NOTE* This module has been unmaintained since around 2014.
+This module has been unmaintained since around 2014.
 The authors have moved on to other alternatives to event handling.
 There is also [observed](https://github.com/DanielSank/observed), which was partially inspired by *obsub*, however, has not seen many updates lately. @aepsil0n has been